-Name, Position(s) Term of Office Address held with and Length of Time Served Principal Occupation, Other Business the Past Five Years Interested Directors Jeffrey A. Cerny Chief Chief Einancial Age: 57 Officer and Treasurer Cisince 2017); Chief Financial Officer and Treasurer Cofficer and Treasurer (Since 2017) Since 2015 and Chief Financial Officer OFS Capital Corporation since 2014.
-I serves as a Senior Managing Director Source Capital, Inc., as a Vice Preside as a member of OFSAM's investment committees.
-Mr. Cerny oversees the fi accounting functions of Hancock Park Corporation as well as the underwritin monitoring and CLO portfolio complia Advisor's syndicated senior loan busir joining OFSAM in 1999, Mr. Cerny h positions at Sanwa Business Credit Co American National Bank and Trust Co and Charter Bank Group, a multi-bank Mr. Cerny holds a B.S. in Finance fror University, a Masters of Management Economics from Northwestern Univer School of Management, and a J.D. fro University's School of Law.
-Mr. Cerny Board extensive accounting and financ expertise.
-He is also an experienced in lending, structuring and workouts whi asset to our board of directors.
-The bre background and experience enables M unique insight into our strategic proce- management of our investment portfol since 2017, as the of Hancock Park das a Director or and Treasurer of Mr. Cerny also of Orchard First ent of OFSAM, and and executive inance and and OFS Capital ang, credit ance for OFS ness.
-Prior to teld various or
+Name, Address and Age Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Interested I Directors Jeffrey A. Cerny Age: 58 Director, Chief Financial Officer and Treasurer Director (Since 2017); Chief Financial Officer and Treasurer (Since 2017) Mr. Cerny has served as a member of our Board, and our Chief Financial Officer and Treasurer since 2017, as the Chief Financial Officer and Treasurer of Hancock Park Corporate Income, Inc. since 2016 and as the Chief Financial Officer and Treasurer of OFS Capital Corporation since 2014 and as a director of OFS Capital since 2015.
+Mr. Cerny also serves as a Senior Managing Director of Orchard First Source Capital, Inc., as a Vice President of OFSAM, and as a member of OFSAM's investment and executive committees.
+Mr. Cerny oversees the finance and accounting functions of Hancock Park and OFS Capital Corporation as well as the underwriting, credit monitoring and CLO portfolio compliance for OFS Advisor's syndicated senior loan business.
+Prior to joining OFSAM in 1999, Mr. Cerny held various positions at Sanwa Business Credit Corporation, American National Bank and Trust Company of Chicago and Charter Bank Group, a multibank holding company.
+Mr. Cerny holds a B.S. in Finance from Northern Illinois University, a Masters of Management in Finance and Economics from Northwestern University's J.L.
+Kellogg School of Management, and a J.D. from DePaul University's School of Law.
+Mr. Cerny's term as a Class III director will expire in 2021.
+Mr. Cerny brings to our Board extensive accounting and financial experience and expertise.
+He is also an experienced investor, including lending, structuring and workouts which makes him an asset to our board of directors.
+The breadth of his background and experience enables Mr. Cerny to provide unique insight into our 2 OFS Capital Corporation, a BDC managed by OFS Advisor (1) The all of os of oach director is 10 C. Maskov Drives strategic process and into the management of our investment portfolio.